OPENAIRINTERFACE/openairinterface5g/doc/BUILD.md

 ./build_oai -I --phy_simulators
 ```

-After completing the build, the binaries are available in the cmake_targets/ran_build/build directory.
+After completing the build, the binaries are available in the `cmake_targets/ran_build/build` directory.
-A copy is also available in the target/bin directory, with all binaries suffixed by the 3GPP release number, today **.Rel15**.

 Detailed information about these simulators can be found [in this dedicated page](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/OpenAirLTEPhySimul)